 Audiobook costs vary depending on the number of words that need reading.

 So, if you’re looking for a costing, you need to consider two things.
-How many words will need to be read, and will the book be read by the author, a professional narrator.
+How many words will need to be read, and will the book be read by the author or a professional narrator.
 Once you know this information, then drop us a line and we will provide a free no obligation quotation.